Concurrent Session 1C: Showcasing innovation and collaboration in frontline services

 Australia

-Trevor is MASP’s first Manager – Homelessness Support, with more than 25 years’ experience in the sector, including more than 20 years with Victoria’s Department of Health and Human Services and five years with Haven.
+Trevor Gibbs is MASP’s first Manager – Homelessness Support.
+He has more than 25 years’ experience in the sector, including more than 20 years with Victoria’s Department of Health and Human Services and five years with Haven.
 Home Safe.

 Trevor oversees MASP’s Housing Access teams in Victoria and New South Wales, as well as the Assertive Outreach Program MASP has implemented since the start of 2024.